KhuramMurad/latest-urdu-news/README.md

-Here’s an updated `README.md` file with a **Screenshots** section, including instructions on how to add a screenshot image:

----

 # Latest Urdu News

 A simple web application that fetches and displays the latest Urdu news articles from a selected RSS feed.
 This project uses Node.js, Express, and EJS for templating, and it is fully Dockerized for easy deployment.
 The application presents news articles in a visually appealing dark-themed interface.